 Linear A and Linear B are names given to the two scripts used in Ancient Greek civilization.
 Sir Arthur Evans was among the first archaeologists to discover both sets of writings in various excavations.

-In the 1950s, Linear B was widely deciphered mostly by Michael Ventris, an English linguist, and architect.
-Building upon Linear B, language scientists and cryptographers are still trying to understand its much more complex predecessor Linear A.
+In the 1950s, Linear B was successfully deciphered, mainly by Michael Ventris, an English linguist and architect.
+After this breakthrough, researchers began studying Linear A, which came before Linear B. However, Linear A is much more complex, and scientists and cryptographers are still trying to understand it.

 3. The Beale Cipher